 - Land Use Element (PDF) - Indicates the future location and extent of development in the city

 - Noise Element (PDF) - Indicates the existing and future noise environment in the city and provides for appropriate mitigation

 - Open Space Element (PDF) - Identifies policies and programs for preserving and obtaining open space in the city

-- Safety Element.
-Identifies man-made and natural hazards which may impact the city in the future.
+- Safety Element. - Identifies man-made and natural hazards that may impact the city in the future

-- Transportation Element.
-This element focuses on existing and future circulation issues in the city.
+- Transportation Element (PDF) - This element focuses on existing and future circulation issues in the city.